zelfick/eksapidbtest/tfeks/main/README.md

 [![terraform](https://img.shields.io/badge/terraform-v1.16.X-5C4EE5.svg)](https://www.terraform.io)

 ## This project is about
-terraform code for ballastlane test
+terraform code for deploy ballastlane test eks architecture

 ## To use this template  (Prerequisites)